laminas/laminas-filter/docs/book/inflector.md

 # String Inflection

-`Zend\Filter\Inflector` is a general purpose tool for rules-based inflection of strings to a given target.
+`Laminas\Filter\Inflector` is a general purpose tool for rules-based inflection of strings to a given target.

 As an example, you may find you need to transform MixedCase or camelCasedWords